 Having toured the country many times over, Peter has performed and recorded with such diverse musical talents as the Derek Trucks Band, Dave Matthews collaborator Tim Reynolds, Steve Kimock, Doug Wimbish (Living Colour), Oteil Burbridge, Grace Potter & the Nocturnals, John Medeski (Medeski Martin & Wood), Page McConnell (Phish), Bernard Purdie (James Brown, B.B.
 King), Keller Williams, Poogie Bell (Herbie Hancock), Jennifer Hartswick (Trey Anastasio Band), Drew Emmitt (Leftover Salmon), Lettuce, Jesse Dee, Ryan Montbleau, Reed Mathis (Tea Leaf Green), Aaron Maxwell (God Street Wine), Toussaint Liberator, Percy Hill, Deep Banana Blackout, John Brown's Body, Nephrok, Sam Kininger, Conehead Buddha and moe.
 He has also shared the stage with the legendary Johnny Winter, Frank Zappa vocalist/guitarist Ike Willis, Levon Helm, Rick Danko, Umphrey's McGee, David Johansen, Koko Taylor, Michael Franti, John Scofield, The String Cheese Incident, Jazz Is Dead, Charlie Hunter, The Samples, G. Love & Special Sauce, Disco Biscuits, Martin Sexton, Tom Tom Club, Col. Bruce Hampton and The Aquarium Rescue Unit, Maceo Parker, Pee Wee Ellis, Fred Wesley, Bernie Worrell, Ed Hamell (Hamell On Trail), Dave Gutter & the Rustic Overtones, Paranoid Social Club, Screaming Headless Torsos, Zach Deputy, Assembly of Dust, Strangefolk, The Figgs, God Street Wine, Chris Barron (Spin Doctors), Wasabi (feat.
 John Popper, Mark White, Erik Sckenkman and Aaron Comes), Jazz is Dead (feat.
 Jimmy Herring, T. Lavitz, Alphonso Johnson and Rodd Morgenstein), Galactic, Tinsley Ellis, and Napoleon Murphy Brock.
 Peter is also a member of the Earthdriver.org musical family including Ryan Waters (Prince, Sade), Bemshi, Olu, Mark Lesseraux (the Citizens), Imani Uzuri, Shariff Simmons, Suga Bush, Jerome Jordan, Rick Derringer, Reeves Gabrels, Groove Holmes, Tree and many more...

-Today Peter can be found on stage performing solo, in a duo side project with singer/songwriter Rhei C. dubbed The Love Notes Project, or fronting Moon Boot Lover's current rotation of talented contributors including bassists Ben Carle and Tom Martin, and drummers Reed Dieffenbach, Mike Migliozzi, and Lee Falco...
+Today Peter can be found on stage performing solo, in a duo side project with singer/songwriter Rhei C. dubbed The Love Notes Project, or fronting Moon Boot Lover's current rotation of talented contributors including bassists Ben Carle, Tom Martin and Mike Gruen, and drummers Reed Dieffenbach, Mike Migliozzi, and Lee Falco...
 Boot to the Head!